-Combine the guava shells, orange juice, zest and room in a food processor or blender and puree until smooth.
+Combine the guava shells, rum, orange juice, zest and salt in a food processor or blender and puree until smooth.
 Set aside.

 In an electric mixer fitted with a paddle attachment, beat the cream cheese on medium speed till smooth about one minute.
 Slowly add the sugar and continue to beat on medium high until light and fluffy, about 5 additional minutes.
 Reduce speed and blend in guava-orange mixture and flour.
 Add the eggs one at a time, blending well after each additional and periodically scraping down the sides of the bowl until combined.
 Pour the filling into the prepared pan.